levbrie/rails_tutorial_app/README.md

 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).

+Notes:
+Partials that go on every page have been placed in the app/views/layouts directory, such as _header.html.erb and _shim.html.erb, while utility partials that are useful on multiple, but not all views, are placed in the /shared directory.

 == Welcome to Rails

 Rails is a web-application framework that includes everything needed to create